 - the definitions used in the basic principles below,

-- and finally - the five basic principles applied in the normalisation of word forms.
+- and finally - the four basic principles applied in the normalisation of word forms.

 Normalising Early Middle English - an overview

 Variation is no stranger to language.
-It exists in Modern English and it was certainly apparent in Early Middle English.
+It exists in Modern English as it did in Old English and all stages between.
+It was certainly apparent in Early Middle English.
 In the Peterborough Chronicle entries from 1137 to 1154, for example, some words appeared with two or three different spellings in the same text - gyuen/iiuen wes/waes/was.
 Some of these variations can be put down to scribal whim (or error) but others may reflect differences in pronunciation and form that co-existed in the East Midlands at that time.
-As the song goes - "You say neither /i:/, I say neither /ai/."
+As the song goes - "You say either /i:/, I say either /ai/."
 There's nothing wrong with variation.
 It's part and parcel of language.
 But in certain contexts, such as learning a language, the aim is to keep variation to a minimum, at least in the early stages.
 That is where normalisation comes in.

 Editors of Old English texts have often normalised, especially in primers.
 They eliminate (or reduce) the inconsistencies and departures from the standard form of the language, by modifying forms.
 Generally this affects spelling, but occasionally might involve substituting or removing a grammatical inflection.
 In that task, their reference is the standard West Saxon literary language of the late 9th century.
 Unfortunately, there was no standard for Early Middle English.
 In its absence I have based the language of englesaxe on the East Midland dialect, and in particular on two texts - The Peterborough Chronicle (1137-54) (PC2) and Ormulum (Orm).

 PC2 and Orm represent the same dialect.
-And that dialect has distinct features that have been identified (i.a. by Roger Lass and Nils-Lennart Johannesson).
+And that dialect has distinct features that have been identified (i.a. by Lass 1 and Johannesson 2).
 Nevertheless, the two texts do differ slightly, in spelling mainly, but also occasionally in sound, suffix and vocabulary.
 In normalising Early Middle English then, a choice has to be made between these variations.

 That choice between variations in PC2 and Orm is only one one part of the process, however.
-The more fundamental task lies with the East Midland dialect itself, the language on which the mormalisation is to be based.
-Although we have a good idea of its grammar (see Burrow and Turville-Petre) and its sound system (see Roger Lass and Nils-Lennart Johannesson), we don't have a complete picture of the dialect.
-Some parts of the canvas are blank.
+A more fundamental task lies in filling in the blanks in the East Midland dialect itself.
+Although we have a good idea of its grammar (see Burrow and Turville-Petre 3) and its sound system (see Lass 1 and Johannesson 2), we don't have a complete picture of the dialect.
 We don't have all the verb forms, to take one example.
 And the documented vocabulary, though extensive, is limited to a handful of texts.
 How de we fill out the canvas?
 The best way to achieve that, is on the basis of a few solid principles.
 This page outlines the principles I followed not only when choosing one form over another - i.e. one documented spelling or sound or grammatical form or vocabulary item over another, but also when filling "blanks" in verb paradigms and the vocabulary itself.

 The Early Middle English used in englesaxe should be as simple and practical as possible for the learner, who will be coming at the language from the perpective of a speaker of Modern English or the perspective of a reader/student of Old English, or perhaps from both.
 As far as possible then, the Early Middle English used in englesaxe should reflect the broad patterns of development which led from Old English to Modern English.
 In other words, it should steer a straight course between the two, encompassing all the elements that are common to Old and Modern English, and avoiding features found in neither.
 The Modern English speaker should be able to produce Early Middle English confidently, using existing available resources - Old English dictionaries and/or Modern English forms.
 And the guidelines for producing Early Middle English forms should be as few and straightforward as possible.
 These are set out below (after the abbreviations and definitions).

-The gist of of the guidelines is this: Early Middle English (eME) is Old English (OE) 100 years on1.
+The gist of of the guidelines is this: Early Middle English (eME) is Old English (OE) 50 years on1.
 Accordingly, the eME used in englesaxe is simply an adapted OE.
 It is OE with late OE (Anglian2) and early East Midland changes applied.
-The sound changes from OE to eME are well documented elsewhere (i.a. by Roger Lass and Nils-Lennart Johannesson) and summarised in this site in a table.
-The simplifications to OE grammar are also well documented elsewhere (i.a. by Burrow and Turville-Petre) and summarised in this site.
-The additions to OE vocabulary and modifications to OE spelling, are derived from PC2 and Orm, either directly from the texts or via the Middle English Dictionary (MED).
+The sound changes from OE to eME are well documented elsewhere (i.a. by Lass 1 and Johannesson 2) and summarised in this site in a table.
+The simplifications to OE grammar are also well documented elsewhere (i.a. by Burrow and Turville-Petre 3) and summarised in this site.
+The additions to OE vocabulary and modifications to OE spelling, are derived from PC2 and Orm, either directly from the texts available in this site, or via the Middle English Dictionary (MED).
 Summaries of all the late OE (Anglian2) and early East Midland changes can be found in this site in either list or table form.

 The normalisation process is less extensive than you might think.
 The key concept to grasp is that OE words are not dealt with on a one-by-one basis.
 Normalisation is applied to the language as a whole.
 Think of it as a filter which seeks out a finite, recorded set of patterns and modifies those as it passes the language through.
 For example, each sound change affects a particular cluster of sounds.
 With very few exceptions, any word with that sound cluster will be affected, in the same way.
 Since the sound changes which took place in the 11th and 12th centuries are so consistent and such a reliable predicter of eME forms, there is no need to work through every OE vocabulary item separately.
 Fine-grain normalisation - comparing isolated forms in PC2, Orm and other 12th and 13th century texts, is generally only applied to new vocabulary (mainly Norse) and a handful of unexpected forms which appear in PC2 and Orm.